terraxptan/zenodo/docs/index.rst

    authors

-Zenodo is funded by CERN, the European Commission via OpenAIRE, OpenAIREPlus, OpenAIRE2020, OpenAIRE-Connect and OpenAIRE-Advance as well as the Alfred P.
+Zenodo is funded by CERN, the European Commission via OpenAIRE, OpenAIREPlus, OpenAIRE2020, OpenAIRE-Connect and OpenAIRE-Advance, as well as the Alfred P.
 Sloan Foundation.